2019年12月英语六级第1套听力原文及题目

 Questions 16 to 18 are based on the recording you have just heard.

-Question 16: What is the speaker currently doing?
+Question 16: What does the speaker say about the Viking wooden churches?

 16.